Omnipolar Switch Hall-Effect IC Basics

 A: Chopper-stabilized sensor ICs allow greater sensitivity with more-tightly controlled switchpoints than non-chopped designs.
 This may also allow higher operational temperatures.
 Most new device designs utilize a chopped Hall element.

-Low-power latches are listed at Micropower Switches/Latches.
+Low-power switches are listed at Micropower Switches/Latches.

 - Cellular phones